Thy Will Be Done - why answering editorial briefs brings best results

 3. Keep responding to those media requests and make sure you meet the journalists’ deadlines

-I put on a red T-shirt, went out into the garden and asked my husband to take a photograph with my mobile phone, while I held a tortoise in each hand.
+Armed with this knowledge, I put on a red T-shirt, went out into the garden, and asked my husband to take a photograph with my mobile phone, while I held a tortoise in each hand.

 Meeting the editorial brief: